The modulating function method for state estimation and feedback of infinite-dimensional systems: State estimation

 \section{State estimation}

-Here we assume that $S$ is a system node on $(X,U,Y)$, where the Hilbert space $X$ is separable (which, for practical purposes, imposes no restriction whatsoever).
-Further, for a~dense subspace $Z$ of $X$, and $T_0>0$, we assume that the adjoint system \eqref{eq:ODEnodeadj} has the property that any $\varphi_0\in D$ is distributionally null controllable in time $T>0$ in the following sense: Let $\frakC^d_0:X\to H^{-1}_{0,\loc}(\R_{\ge0};U)$ be the state-to-output map (see \eqref{eq:genSOmap}), and let $\frakS_{k}^d$ be the distributional input-to-state map, both of the adjoint system \eqref{eq:ODEnodeadj}.
-Then, by a~null control $\eta\in H^{-k}_{0,\loc}(\R_{\ge0};Y)$ for $\varphi_0\in X$ in time $T$, we mean one with
+Throughout this section, let $S$ be a system node on $(X,U,Y)$, where the Hilbert space $X$ is separable.
+Let $D\subset X$ be a dense subspace, and let $T>0$.
+We assume that every $\varphi_0\in D$ is distributionally null-controllable in time $T$ by the adjoint system \eqref{eq:ODEnodeadj}, in the following sense.